ipeirotis/urlannotator/docs/components.rst

 It contains:

+- title
 - description
 - expected cost (maybe with distribution on separate parts)
 - classifier parameters (like to use Google Prediction API or anything else)
 - golden data - sample urls matching description provided by job creator
+- status
+- progress
+- amount of URLs we want to collect ?
 - additional parameters ?